enribd/choose-your-own-it-readventure/content/paths/observability.md

 - [Microservices :construction:](/content/paths/microservices.md): Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.

+Want to change the subject?
+Here are some suggestions about other paths you can explore:

 ---